 Some STIs like herpes, human papillomavirus (HPV), or genital ulcer diseases like syphilis and chancroid are spread via skin-to-skin contact.
 If a condom does not cover the infected area, then a condom cannot offer protection from these STIs.
 However, if the infections are limited to areas where the condom covers, then the risk of spreading these diseases will be reduced (6).
 Condoms have been shown to protect against these STIs, as well as reduce the risk of human papillomavirus (HPV) transmission—if the condom covers the infected skin (8).

 If your partner doesn’t want to use a condom, talk with them about why, and see if you can find a solution together.
+This is expected because one might voluntarily choose hooking butt plugs rather than condom in their hot times.
 You might not be able to change their mind, but you can set your own boundaries.
 For example, you might decide that if someone wants to have sex with you, they need to use a condom.
 If they don’t want to use one, that’s up to them, but then they don’t get to have sex with you.

 Condoms can help people feel more relaxed about sex, and reduce worries about STIs and unplanned pregnancy (9).
 Many condoms have extra features (like tingling lubrication or ribbing) that can make sex more pleasurable for both partners.
 If a condom is uncomfortable, there are different sizes and types of condoms that can offer a better fit.
 Using the correct size is important, as condoms that are too small or tight may be more likely to break, and condoms that are too big may be more likely to slip off.